sorukumar/blog/_posts/draft-about_me.md

 Goal for next 3-5 years

- 1. Build a company and have enough cash flow and asset  to support a 'comfortable' life to my family.
-Comfortable is in quotes because I like my defintion, not anyone elses
+ 1. Build a company and have enough asset abd cash flow  to support a 'comfortable' life for my family.
+Comfortable is in quotes because I'll go with my defintion, not anyone elses
  2. Make a significant and Notable contibution to bitcoin ecosystem.
-Significant and notable in mind would be
+Significant and notable

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2NjgwNTQwMF19
+eyJoaXN0b3J5IjpbLTE2ODQwNjU3NjVdfQ==
 -->